Winksley: Demography

+Governance

+Winksley shares a grouped parish council with the civil parish of Azerley.
+The parish was historically in the West Riding of Yorkshire, but in 1974 was transferred to the new county of North Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Landmarks

 Even though Winksley is a small village it still attracts tourists, the Woodhouse farm is located in Winksley.
 It is a touring caravan, camping, and holiday home park.
 Winksley sits between the Yorkshire Dales and the North Yorkshire Moors, so is perfect for fishing and country walks.
 The Woodhouse farm is a relatively popular campsite, particularly in the summer months; it has many facilities on site including a restaurant, a shop, a young children's play area and a newly established cycle track for mountain biking.
 The location of Woodhouse farm provides easy access to other tourist sites such as Ripon Cathedral, Brimham Rocks, Fountains Abbey, Lightwater Valley, Malham, and Studley Royal.

 Transport

 Winksley, even though a small village has six bus routes.
 The six bus routes include: